dataduke/jekyll-wikibox/wikibox/_posts/2013-04-10-wikibox-pages-views.md

 ---
 layout: post
-category: cat001
-comments: true/false.
 date: 2013-04-10 21:35
 edit: 2012-04-15
-title: Graphical Specification
+title: Layouts Specification
-tags: ' #box(wikibox) #board(dev) #toc #star #prio(1) #study(5) #cat(dev) #public #share(Person)'
+tags: ' #box(wikibox) #board(dev) #cat(dev) #public '
-line: Line can be used as description, synopsis, abstract, subtitle, preview, teaser or question answered in content.
-So this line can be very useful in many ways.
+line: Layouts are basically html files placed in `_layouts` folder that can use the liquid template engine.
 box: wikibox
 ---

 # Navigation, Pages and Views

-Below follows a list of different views with a short description for their possible view.
+Below follows a list of different layouts with a short description for their possible use.

 ## Navigation